haakonsh/MMD/README.md

 ## Introduction

 Monitor Mode Debugging enables you to halt and step through low priority code whilst letting high priority code execute as normal.
-With MMD you can debug your application while maintaining a BLE connection.
+MMD enables the user to debug his program in many new ways as part of the running code can be isolated while other parts of the code is not.
+Interrupts, Events, and other signals can be turned ON/OFF on the fly, letting the user debug a vast number of system states that have previously been extremly difficult to debug.

 ### Requirements: